filipgorny/Boarding/README.md

 ## Testing

 This projects uses PHPUnit as a testing framework.
-Configuration file is provided in the phpunit.xml.
+Configuration file is provided in the ```phpunit.xml```.
 You may need to just run

 ```